-Driving slower than normal in all driving situations, and obey posted speed limits for vehicles with trailers.
-Use D4 position when towing a trailer on level roads.
+Drive slower than normal in all driving situations, and obey posted speed limits for vehicles with trailers.
+If you have an automatic transmission, use D4 position when towing a trailer on level roads.
 D3 is the proper shift lever position to use when towing a trailer in hilly terrain.
 (See "Driving on Hills" in the next column for additional gear information.)